Nizar Rayan: Family annihilation

 Israeli security sources stated that Rayan's house, at the time of the attack, was a munitions warehouse and communications center, and contained a tunnel opening.
 The sources also stated that a weapons cache in the house triggered many secondary explosions immediately after the air strike.
 The New York Daily News commented that Rayan had "sacrificed his children - in a vain attempt to protect a weapons base beneath his home."
 Israeli security forces legal officials regard striking homes used for weapons storage, when sufficient warning is given to the residents, as falling within the boundaries of international law and a legitimate act of war.
-However, according to B'Tselem (The Israeli Center for Human Rights Information in the Occupied Territories), even if the Israeli charge that Rayan's house was an arms warehouse were true, the large number of civilian lives taken rendered the attack "a grave breach of international humanitarian law."
+However, in the opinion of B'Tselem (The Israeli Center for Human Rights Information in the Occupied Territories), even if the Israeli charge that Rayan's house was an arms warehouse was true, the large number of civilian lives taken rendered the attack "a grave breach of international humanitarian law."
 The Israeli NGO added that, given the Israeli military "knew or should have known" that civilians had not left Rayan's house, warning Rayan of the impending attack did not exempt Israeli forces from responsibility for the civilian deaths.
-According to the Israeli Government report published in July 2009, Nizar Rayan was not the target of the attack; instead, the operational goal of the strike was to destroy Hamas' central compound which included several buildings that served as storage sites for weapons that included missiles and rockets.
-The report further states that specific phone calls to the residents of the targeted buildings were made, as well as three rounds of preliminary warning shots, 13 minutes and 9 minutes before the strike, were fired; a group of the residents leaving the building were seen by IDF surveillance, leading to a reasonable conclusion that the buildings were empty.
-The IDF suggests that in this case laws of armed conflict were not violated, as the strike was directed at proper military objective and at-risk civilians were issued effective advance warnings.
+The Israeli government said the object of the attack was Rayan's house, not Rayan himself, as the home allegedly contained weapons.
+Amnesty International wrote that Israel must have known women and children would be at home, given the schools were closed.
+IDF stated its surveillance showed people leaving the house, but Amnesty noted Israel had failed to provide any evidence to substantiate that claim.

-Rayan was the most senior Hamas member assassinated since Abdel Aziz al-Rantissi was killed by an Israeli Apache helicopter strike in 2004.
+Rayan was the most senior Hamas member killed in a targeted killing since Abdel Aziz al-Rantissi was killed by an Israeli Apache helicopter strike in 2004.
 Hamas said that Israel would pay a "heavy price" for his death.